November Birth Flower: Mums!

 Body

 The chrysanthemum—or mum for short—is the flower most associated with the fall season, providing the last pop of color in the garden.
-They make an excellent decoration for autumn displays and have a long history of symbolism that dates back centuries.
+They make excellent decorations for autumn displays and have a long history of symbolism dating back centuries.
 Learn more about chrysanthemums!

 Native to Asia, the word chrysanthemum comes from the Greek prefixes chrysos, meaning “gold,” and anthemon, meaning “flower.”
 Swedish botanist Carl Linnaeus is said to have named the plant.